daizutabi/ivory/docs/tutorial/library.md

 ## Neural Network Libraries

-In this section we compare three libraries ([TensorFlow](https://www.tensorflow.org/), [NNabla](https://nnabla.org/), and [PyTorch](https://pytorch.org/)), and show that using different libraries on the same problem is straightforward.
+In this section we compare three neural network libraries ([TensorFlow](https://www.tensorflow.org/), [NNabla](https://nnabla.org/), and [PyTorch](https://pytorch.org/)), and show that using different libraries on the same problem is straightforward.

 ```python
 import tensorflow